onflow/flow/flips/20210916-nft-metadata.md

 ## Objective
-This proposal will make it possible to create generic solutions that will interoperate through views and not hard coded NFT types.
-Want to create a Marketplace?
+This proposal will make it possible to create generic solutions that will interoperate through views and not hard-coded NFT types.
+Want to create a marketplace?
 If you know how to display a certain Type that defines a sellable Item you can do so.
 And it will work for any contract and any resource, not just a single one.